Runnetty1/Astero/README.md

 Info
 =======================

+this project has exeeded Githubs max size, and without me beeing able to pay for larger size, it wil not be updated for a while!
+However the project is still being worked on :)

 This is all the files used for Astero made in Unity Engine (https://unity.com) Put all the files inside the Asset folder in the Unity project.
 Open the Singleplayer scene in the scen folder to see most of the working systems.